-- 2. Place the router upside down with the Ryobi label away from you. - 3.
-Loosen the locking arm on the base. - 4.
-Depress and hold the gold spindle lock button.
-The gold spindle lock button will not depress fully unless it is in line with the hole in the collet. - 5.
-If the gold spindle lock button does not depress fully, turn the collet nut while depressing the gold spindle lock button.
-As they align, the gold spindle lock button will depress fully. - Turn the depth adjusting ring counterclockwise until the motor is to its highest position.
-NOTE: As the motor is rising, the gold spindle lock button has to be depressed until it clears the rear window. - 7.
+- 2. Place the router upside down with the Ryobi label away from you. - Loosen the locking arm on the base. - 4.
+Depress and hold the spindle lock button on the motor. - Turn the collet nut until the hole in the collet aligns with the spindle lock button. - 6.
+Turn the depth adjusting ring counterclockwise until the motor is to its highest position. - 7.
 Align the indicator arrow on the depth adjustment ring with the indicator point on the base. - 8.
 Pull the base until it dislodges from the motor housing.